-In 2023, agency personnel completed 101,966 call backs due to dropped, disconnected, abandoned, or hang up calls.
+In 2024, agency personnel completed 77,069 callbacks due to dropped calls, disconnected calls, abandoned calls, or hang up calls.
 These calls are treated as emergencies.
-Telecommunicators will return the call, leave a message, and send emergency responders to conduct a well-being check of the premises if the return call is not immediately answered.
+911 call takers will return the call, leave a message, and send emergency responders to conduct a well-being check of the premises if the return call is not immediately answered.
 This activity is necessary to direct emergency responders to potential emergencies in the event the person in need is incapacitated or unable to speak due to the nature of the emergency.
-Over the past five years, callbacks have consistently accounted for approximately 20% of the workload for 911 telecommunicators.
+Over the past four years, callbacks have consistently accounted for approximately 20% of the workload for 911 call takers.
+The data for 2024 showed a decrease to approximately 13%.